Constraining the nuclear symmetry energy with electric dipole polarizability and neutron skin characteristics in \texorpdfstring{$^{208}\mathrm{Pb}$}{208Pb} within antisymmetrized molecular dynamics: Results and Discussions

 To provide a comprehensive comparison of symmetry-energy constraints at their respective sensitive densities, we present in Fig.~\ref{fig:rho-S0} a summary plot similar to that in Ref.~\cite{MYQiu25PRC}.
 Various isospin-sensitive observables that have been used to constrain the symmetry energy at subsaturation densities are included for comparison.
-For instance, analyses of electric dipole polarizability with RPA method~\cite{JXu20PLB,MYQiu25PRC} provide constraints around $\rho/\rho_0\approx1/3$, yielding $S(\rho_0/3)=16.4-17.8$~MeV.
+For instance, analyses of the electric dipole polarizability with RPA/QRPA (quasiparticle RPA) method provide constraints around $\rho/\rho_0\approx1/3$, yielding $S(\rho_0/3)=15.5$-17.4~MeV~\cite{JXu20PLB} and $16.9$-18.9~MeV~\cite{MYQiu25PRC}.
 The purple left-pointing triangle denotes the constraint extracted from the neutron-proton Fermi-energy difference at a subsaturation density of $\rho\simeq0.11~\mathrm{fm}^{-3}$, giving $S(\rho)=26.2\pm1.0$~MeV~\cite{NWang13PRC}.
 The dark-gray right-pointing triangle corresponds to the constraint deduced from binding energy differences between heavy isotope pairs, which yields $S(\rho_c)=26.65\pm0.20$~MeV at $\rho_c\approx0.11~\mathrm{fm}^{-3}$~\cite{ZZhang13PLB}.
 The isospin diffusion in HICs~\cite{Tsang09PRL,YXZhang20PRC,Lynch22PLB} constrains the symmetry energy at $\rho/\rho_0=0.21\pm0.11$ with $S(\rho)=10.1\pm1.0$~MeV.
 The single and double neutron-proton yield ratios constrain the symmetry energy near $\rho/\rho_0\approx0.43$ with $S(\rho)=16.8\pm1.2$~MeV~\cite{Morfouace19PLB}.
-Our extracted constraints on the symmetry energy in the sensitive density region $0.20\le\rho/\rho_0\le0.57$ are consistent with those constraints via different approaches within uncertainties.
-Furthermore, our constraints on symmetry energy also fall into the predicted region of the symmetry energy by using chiral effective field theory~\cite{Drischler16PRC,Ciampi25PLB}.
-This overall agreement supports the robustness of the symmetry energy constraints in this density domain.
+Quantitatively, our extracted constraint on the symmetry energy at $\rho_0/3$ is 16.9$\pm$1.7 MeV, which is consistent with the RPA constraints~\cite{MYQiu25PRC,JXu20PLB} within the uncertainties.
+Within theoretical uncertainties, the constraints on the symmetry energy in the sensitive density region $0.20\le\rho/\rho_0\le0.57$ are consistent with those obtained via different approaches, which is narrower than the symmetry energy region predicted using chiral effective field theory~\cite{Drischler16PRC,Ciampi25PLB}.